MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.3.md

 (1) IEC Standard 933-5:1992, (“IEC 60933-5 Ed.
 1.0”), *Audio, video and audiovisual systems - Interconnections and matching values - Part 5: Y/C connector for video systems - Electrical matching values and description of the connector,* First Edition, 1992-12; IBR approved for § 430.2.
 (Note: IEC 933-5 is also known as IEC 60933-5.)

-(2) IEC Standard 60081, (“IEC 60081”), *Double-capped fluorescent lamps - Performance specifications,* (Amendment 4, Edition 5.0, 2010-02); IBR approved for appendix Q to subpart B.
+(2) IEC 60081:1997/AMD6, (“IEC 60081”), Double-capped fluorescent lamps - Performance specifications (Amendment 6, Edition 5.0, August 2017); IBR approved for appendix Q to subpart B.

 (3) IEC Standard 62040-3 Ed.
 2.0, (“IEC 62040-3 Ed.
 2.0”), *Uninterruptible power systems (UPS) - Part 3: Method of specifying the performance and test requirements,* Edition 2.0, 2011-03, IBR approved for appendix Y to subpart B, as follows: